astro-zoe-yates/ML_Final_Project/README.md

-# ML_Final_Project
-Repository of code for the final ML project in Geology
+# Light Curve Classification Using ML